budulinek/arduino-modbus-rtu-tcp-gateway/README.md

   - requests to responding slaves are prioritized over requests to non-responding slaves
   - queue size configured in advanced settings (sketch)
 * user settings:
-  - can be changed via web interface (see screenshots bellow)
+  - can be changed via web interface (see screenshots bellow), all web UI inputs have proper validation
   - stored in EEPROM
   - retained during firmware upgrade (only in case of major version change, Arduino loads factory defaults)
-  - all web interface inputs have proper validation
-  - factory defaults for user settings can be specified in advanced_settings.h
+  - factory defaults for user settings can be changed in advanced_settings.h
-  - settings marked \* are only available if ENABLE_DHCP is defined in the sketch
-  - settings marked \*\* are only available if ENABLE_EXTENDED_WEBUI is defined in the sketch
 * advanced settings:
-  - can be changed in sketch (advanced_settings.h)
+  - can be changed in sketch before comnpilation (advanced_settings.h)
   - stored in flash memory

 # Hardware
-Get the hardware (cheap clones from China are sufficient) and connect together:
+Get the hardware and connect together:

 * **Arduino Nano, Uno or Mega** (and possibly other boards with ATmega chips).<br>On Mega you have to configure Serial in advanced settings in the sketch.
 * **Ethernet shield with WIZnet chip (W5100, W5200 or W5500)**.<br>The ubiquitous W5100 shield for Uno/Mega is sufficient.
 If available, I recommend W5500 Ethernet Shield.
 You can also use combo board MCU + ethernet (such as ATmega328 + W5500 board from Keyestudio).<br>ATTENTION: Ethernet shields with ENC28J60 chip will not work !!!
-* **TTL to RS485 module with an automatic flow direction control**.<br>You can buy cheap modules with MAX3485, MAX13487, SP485 or SP3485 chips (some of these modules are branded as "XY-017", "XY-485", "XY-G485", etc.) from Aliexpress and other marketplaces.<br>ATTENTION: Modules with MAX485 chip will work (use pin 6 for DE+RE), but are NOT recommended (no auto-direction, no ESD protection, no hot-swap protection) !!!
+* **TTL to RS485 module with an automatic flow direction control**.<br>You can buy cheap modules with MAX485, MAX3485, MAX13487, SP485 or SP3485 chips (some of these modules are branded as "XY-017", "XY-485", "XY-G485", etc.) from Aliexpress and other marketplaces.<br>ATTENTION: Some TTL module manufacturers invert TX and RX !!!
+If you experience problems, try to swap TXD and RXD.<br>ATTENTION: Avoid those ubiquitous MAX485 modules with manual direction control (DE and RE pins).
+They will work (use Arduino pin 6 for DE+RE), but are NOT recommended (no auto-direction, no ESD protection, no hot-swap protection) !!!
 * **External power supply**.<br>Use regulated 5V external power supply for both the Arduino (+ the ethernet shield) and the RS485 module.<br>ATTENTION: By using the 5V pin, you are bypassing Arduino's built-in voltage regulator and reverse-polarity protection curcuit.
 Make sure your external power supply does not exceed 5,5V !!!

 <img src="pics/fritzing.png" alt="fritzing" />